 High school horror comedy: an ambitious band sell their soul to the devil by sacrificing a virgin, but their plans go awry because Jennifer (Megan Fox) is not a virgin and she comes back as a demon-possessed killer.

-Best friends Jennifer and Needy (Amanda Seyfried) go to a local
+Best friends Jennifer and Needy (Amanda Seyfried), a nerdy virgin, go to a local

 Needy: Hey, there's Ahmet, the exchange student from India.

 Jennifer: I wonder if he's circumcised.
 I've always wanted to try a sea

 A sea-cucumber Perhaps the left end looks something like an intact penis (covered with warts), but equally the right end looks like a circumcised penis.

 Ambivalent.
 Even though she's "always wanted to try" one, "sea cucumber" suggests the rarity of, and the disdain usually reserved for, the intact penis in the USA.
 Since Jennifer is the sophisticated character, it may be her point of view we are expected to support.
 From his turban, Ahmet is a Sikh, so he is almost certainly intact, but Jennifer may not know this.

 There is mention of circumcision of the native people of the Amazon.
 (They do not practise it.)

 Tom Leezak (Ashton Kutcher) is in the bath when Father Robert (George Gaynes) walks in.

 The priest sits on the edge of the bath, looks at Tom and asks "You're